-‘The Young And The Restless’ Spoilers: Victoria Wants Billy Back But He’s Naked With Phyllis
+‘The Young And The Restless’ Spoilers: Victoria Wants Billy Back, But He’s Naked With Phyllis

 Billy Hard Hit By Double Rejection

-Monday’s interaction was bad enough that Billy stormed out and slammed the door, but he’ll show up again for Victoria on Tuesday’s The Young and The Restless.
+Monday’s interaction was bad enough that Billy stormed out and slammed the door, but he’ll show up again for Victoria on Tuesday’s Young and the Restless.
 When Billy arrives at Brash & Sassy today on Y&R, he tries again to talk to Victoria about Reed being upset about Vikki taking the car away that Victor gave him.
 Billy pushes for answers about what’s going on with her and Victor.

 Phyllis Latches Onto Billy

-The Young and The Restless spoilers say Phyllis Abbott (Gina Tognoni) has not been able to get her mind off the hot sex she and Billy shared.
-She’s 100% over Jack Abbott (Peter Bergman) but her fantasies keep wandering back to her time with Billy.
+Young and the Restless spoilers say Phyllis Abbott (Gina Tognoni) has not been able to get her mind off the hot sex she and Billy shared.
+She’s 100 percent over Jack Abbott (Peter Bergman), but her fantasies keep wandering back to her time with Billy.
 However, Phyllis has been trying to be strong and has encouraged him to keep working at winning Victoria back.
 All that changes on Wednesday’s Y&R.

 #YR Weekly Spoiler Video!
 Phyllis and Billy give in to temptation! https://t.co/7ht9WHI3kl pic.twitter.com/X4FtaGhaK2